rwieruch/blog_iamliesa_content/blog/balance-hormones-food/index.md

 Wild salmon is one of the greatest sources of **omega-3 fatty acids** there is.
 These fats are **essential for the production of hormones that regulate heart, blood, and genetic function**.

-Salmon is also an excellent source of **Vitamin D**, the fat-soluble vitamin that helps us **make our sex hormones** and boost testosterone levels in men. (<BlogLink to="https://www.ncbi.nlm.nih.gov/pubmed/28041602">1</BlogLink>, <BlogLink to="https://www.ncbi.nlm.nih.gov/pubmed/21154195">2</BlogLink>)
+Salmon is also an excellent source of **Vitamin D**, the fat-soluble vitamin that helps us **make our sex hormones** and boost testosterone levels in men. ([1](https://www.ncbi.nlm.nih.gov/pubmed/28041602), [2](https://www.ncbi.nlm.nih.gov/pubmed/21154195))

-<Subtitle id="balance-hormones-seaweed">#4 Seaweed</Subtitle>
+## Seaweed

 The trace mineral **iodine** plays an important role in the **synthesis of the primary thyroid hormone thyroxine**.
-Studies claim that severe iodine deficiency as well as excess iodine is associated with **thyroid dysfunctions**, especially in vulnerable patients with specific risk factors, including those with pre-existing thyroid-disease, the elderly, fetuses and neonates. (<BlogLink to="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4049553/">1</BlogLink>, <BlogLink to="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4729155/">2</BlogLink>, <BlogLink to="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3976240/">3</BlogLink>)
+Studies claim that severe iodine deficiency as well as excess iodine is associated with **thyroid dysfunctions**, especially in vulnerable patients with specific risk factors, including those with pre-existing thyroid-disease, the elderly, fetuses and neonates. ([1](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4049553/), [2](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4729155/), [3](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3976240/))

 In adults who are not pregnant or lactating, the recommended daily intake of iodine is **150 μg**.
 Seaweeds are an excellent source of iodine as well as other nutrients as they virtually contain all the minerals found in the ocean.

-<Subtitle id="balance-hormones-avocados">#5 Avocado</Subtitle>
+## Avocado

 Avocado is definitely the fruit of the year and rightly so.
 They are rich in **vitamins C, E, K, and B-6 and contain omega-3 fatty acids** - the healthy fat.